 Use the value attribute as needed for dummy arguments.

-6.48 Dynamically-linked Code and Self-modifying Code [NYY]
+6.48 Dynamically-linked code and self-modifying code [NYY]

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.48 does not apply to Fortran.

 The Fortran standard does not discuss the means of program translation, so any use or misuse of dynamically linked libraries is processor dependent.
 Fortran does not permit self-modifying code.